 After an introductory speech by Mrs. Ufi Ibrahim, former Chief Operations Officer at WTTC, now Chief Executive of the British Hospitality Association, indicating the growing importance of Hospitality and Tourism for jobs and national income (GDP), speakers from the University of Brighton and its partner institutes in France and The Netherlands, presented their papers.

 Among the speakers was Wittenborg’s Trustee and Financial Manager Ing.
 Harry Maatjes, who presented a paper “Optimization of energy used in hotel and restaurant kitchens”.
 In cooperation with Wittenborg, Harry Maatjes’ company Rymotec developed a system, in which the warm off gases from large kitchens flow through a heat exchanger, thus warming up an air flow into the building.
 This warmed up air flow diminishes the amount of air to be heated up if no heat exchange would take place.

 The unique feature in this system is the absence of fouling of the heat exchanger, thanks to a highly sophisticated fluid, embedding oily substances from off gases and eliminating spicy odors.
 Being at the development stage, only examples of theoretical applications could be given.
 Meanwhile the first systems have been sold, indicating a sound period of return on investment.

 SSM, the University of Brighton’s School of Service Management offers courses in Hospitality, Event Management, Tourism and Travel Management.
-In cooperation with the University of Brighton, Wittenborg University also offers Master degrees in Management in International Tourism Management and International Event Management.
-A number of the University of Brighton lecturers, who will co-teach at Wittenborg University, were also present at the forum and presented their papers.
+In cooperation with the University of Brighton, WUAS also offers Master degrees in Management in International Tourism Management and International Event Management.
+A number of the University of Brighton lecturers, who will co-teach at WUAS, were also present at the forum and presented their papers.